- For Members

 The mission of the Boston Athenæum is to serve its members, the broader community, and scholars throughout the world by preserving and augmenting its collections of books and art, by providing library services and cultural programs, and by preserving and enhancing the unique atmosphere of its landmark building.
 This newly redesigned website is part of our effort to support that mission, and to welcome old and new friends to discover or rediscover one of Boston’s most venerable cultural institutions.

-I encourage you to navigate our new and ever-changing website, and to forward any questions, suggestions, or comments about our collections, activities, or exhibitions.
+The Trustees and staff members encourage you to navigate our website, and to forward any questions, suggestions, or comments about our collections, activities, or exhibitions.
 You are welcome to visit us virtually, come into the building for exhibitions or for a pre-scheduled tour, or to become a member.